 We’ve talked a lot about the Agile Software Development Strategy on the blog before.
 If DevOps sounds similar, you’re not imagining things.
 In some ways, DevOps was born out of Agile.
 The latter requires constant communication and close collaboration between developers, product managers and customers to inform a better development process and overall product.
 These principals certainly carry over to the DevOps methodology, but add a greater importance on how the final service or product is delivered.

 In other words, DevOps can be seen as an extension to the Agile system you’ve already put in place, yet extends further than the development and maintenance of a project.
 However, like Agile, DevOps can be difficult to put into words or explain to your company.
 At the end of the day, DevOps is going to look different everywhere it’s used.
 To better understand the DevOps methodology, we’ll explore what DevOps is not in a future blog post.
 Stay tuned!

 At Aspirant, we are experts in helping you understand the DevOps methodology.
-If your company is looking to adopt the DevOps way of software development, explore our our technology page and let us know how we can help.
+If your company is looking to adopt the DevOps way of software development, explore our our app development and integration capabilities or let us know how we can help below!

 Phil is Aspirant's Managing Director of the App Development & Integration practice with a focus on providing enterprise-grade solutions.
 His 30 years of experience have given him the opportunity to work across many markets, industries, and applications.
 Phil is leading a team of skilled web and mobile developers building strategic solutions for our customers.